kristofGovaerts/piSense/README.md

 ## Materials
 ### Necessary:
-- Raspberry Pi 4 Model B
+- Raspberry Pi 4 Model B (other models should work too)
 - 1x DHT11 temperature & humidity sensor
 - 1x HC-SR501 PIR motion sensor
 - 1x Raspberry Pi Camera module with IR lights (any)
+- A subject to image!
+In this case, we use a Roborovski dwarf hamster.

 ### Optional:
 - Raspberry Pi T-Cobbler (40 pins)